Teamc00lgui/CoreGuard/README.md

 CoreGuard:Mount(ScreenGui)
 CoreGuard:Monitor(ScreenGui)
 ```

+Replace `(Version)` with the version of the CoreGuard implementation you integrated.

 When integrated, the CoreGuard implementation becomes part of your project and does not need to be downloaded at runtime.